-Menopause entails any of the changes or symptoms women of a certain age experience right before or after they completely stop menstruating.
+Menopause entails any of the changes or symptoms women of a certain age experience before or after they completely stop menstruating.
 It marks the end of a woman’s reproductive life and the menstruation cycle.

-Technically, menopause is when a woman’s menstruations have ceased for 12 months straight, as her ovaries no longer produce two main sex hormones — progesterone and estrogen.
+Technically, menopause starts when a woman’s menstruations have ceased for 12 months straight, as her ovaries no longer produce two main sex hormones — progesterone and estrogen.
 Some of the most common symptoms women experience during this intense period include irritability, sleep disturbances, night sweats, chills, hot flashes, and erratic periods.
 And to make it even harder to understand as a woman, perimenopause (the time between when menopause symptoms happen and true menopause) can last for months.

-Get to know the thyroid Gland
+Get to know the thyroid gland

-The thyroid gland can go out of whack, pumping out an excess or deficiency of thyroid hormones than the body needs.
+The thyroid gland can go out of whack, pumping out an excess or lower amounts of thyroid hormones than the body needs.
 Hypothyroidism, a deficiency of thyroid hormones, is common and it affects nearly one out of every 20 Americans.
 Also known as underactive thyroid, it’s a condition in which the gland doesn’t make sufficient amounts of thyroid hormones to meet the body’s quota.
 Consequently, the pituitary gland floods the bloodstream with TSH (thyroid-stimulating hormone) to try to correct the shortfall.